mnakao/ODP/README.md

 ## Environment variable
 ### ODP_ASPL=[MATRIX|MATRIX_SAVING|BFS]

-This library provides three types of algorithms for ASPL.
+This library provides three algorithms for ASPL.
-By default, `MATRIX` is automatically selected if the amount of memory used is lower than the value of `MEM_THRESHOLD` in `src/parameter.h`.
+`MATRIX` is selected if the amount of memory used is lower than the value of `MEM_THRESHOLD` in `src/parameter.h`.
+If it is higher, `MATRIX_SAVING` is selected.
+`BFS` only works if specified in an environment variable.

 * MATRIX : Bit matrix is used for ASPL calculation.
 In most cases this is the fastest.
 * MATRIX_SAVING : This is a memory-saving version of `MATRIX`.